Summer's End

 Ceres, the goddess of the harvest, who presides over Summer, is shown as a young blond woman with poppies and cornflowers adorning her hair, wearing a white shift and a voluminous pink drapery.
 She wields a sickle as she sits on clouds among sheaves of wheat.
 The figures surrounding Ceres - the blond twins bearing sheaves, the crayfish, and the lion - represent the zodiacal symbols for the summer months (Gemini, Cancer, and Leo).

-Image copyright Public domain, Courtesy Of National Gallery Of Art, Washington.
+Image copyright courtesy of National Gallery Of Art, Washington, public domain.

 Back to the top of this Scottish Country Dancing Instructions 'Summer's End' page